 There were shops and restaurants along a canal, including boat rides.
 One of the food stands had a recording that repeatedly blared out "loh hoh chook, loh hoh chook, loh hoh chook,..." -- 老好吃, "old good eating," one of my favorite Shanghainese idioms.

 By the way, note the restroom sign.
-Most public restrooms in China today are remarkably clean.
+Many public restrooms in China today are remarkably clean.
 Now THAT is wen ming!